Monday, December 5, 2022

 Grinch Christmas @The Cotton Gin

-A crowd was standing in line to see people who played characters in Little House on the Prairie and The Waltons.
+A crowd stood in line to see actors who had portrayed characters in Little House on the Prairie and The Waltons.

-We did not stand in line just shopped and took pictures.
+We did not stand in line; we just shopped and took pictures.

 Met the Grinch in Whoville